developer-zebra/developer-zebra-site/src/ekd/1-2/guide/about/index.md

 ## Overview

-Enterprise Keyboard Designer (EKD) is a free GUI tool for Windows that can be used to create customized application-specific key layouts **for use on Zebra Android devices with Zebra's [Enterprise Keyboard](/enterprise-keyboard) 3.2 (and higher) installed**.
-EKD is intended for making specialized **input panels invoked programmatically through Android intents** to enhance an application and enable efficient and accurate data entry when specific input situations arise.
+Enterprise Keyboard Designer (EKD) is a free GUI tool for Windows that can be used to create customized application-specific key layouts to enhance an application and enable efficient and accurate data entry. **Layouts created with EKD work on Zebra Android devices with Zebra's [Enterprise Keyboard](/enterprise-keyboard) 3.2 (and higher) installed**, and can be **displayed programmatically using Android intents** when specific input situations arise.

 >**NOTE**: This tool is ***NOT*** intended for creating layouts to replace any general-purpose keyboard.